rhafer/opencloud/services/storage-users/README.md

 The behaviour of the `purge-expired` command can be configured by using the following environment variables.

 *   `STORAGE_USERS_PURGE_TRASH_BIN_USER_ID`\
-Used to obtain space trash-bin information and takes the system admin user as the default which is the `OCIS_ADMIN_USER_ID` but can be set individually.
-It should be noted, that the `OCIS_ADMIN_USER_ID` is only assigned automatically when using the single binary deployment and must be manually assigned in all other deployments.
+Used to obtain space trash-bin information and takes the system admin user as the default which is the `OC_ADMIN_USER_ID` but can be set individually.
+It should be noted, that the `OC_ADMIN_USER_ID` is only assigned automatically when using the single binary deployment and must be manually assigned in all other deployments.
 The command only considers spaces to which the assigned user has access and delete permission.

 *   `STORAGE_USERS_PURGE_TRASH_BIN_PERSONAL_DELETE_BEFORE`\
 Has a default value of `720h` which equals `30 days`.
 This means, the command will delete all files older than `30 days`.
 The value is human-readable, for valid values see the duration type described in the [Environment Variable Types](https://doc.owncloud.com/ocis/latest/deployment/services/envvar-types-description.html).
 A value of `0` is equivalent to disable and prevents the deletion of `personal space` trash-bin files.